The No-sweat Guide to the Passive Voice in Spanish

 A Fun Encounter with the Spanish Passive Voice

-I asked him to summarize in one sentence what the passive voice meant for him, and every time I remember that conversation, I cannot help but start laughing.
-Here it is:
+I asked him to summarize in one sentence what the passive voice meant to him, and every time I remember that conversation, I can’t help but start laughing.

-Me: Could you tell me in a few words what the passive voice means to you?
+Me: Could you tell me in a few words what the passive voice is?